 You don’t always need something that’s going to be high strength and locked in forever.
 Sometimes, a low strength sealant is better for your needs.
 Loctite 222 is their low strength threadlocker, and it’s ideal for use with aluminium and screws that will still need adjusting from time to time.

-- Typical applications include carburetors, relay locks, headlamps, throttle body assembly, choke assembly and fuel injection set screws, body panel mounting fasteners
+- APPLICATION.
+Carburetors, relay locks, headlamps, throttle body assembly, choke assembly and fuel injection set screws and much more.

 Loctite Green – Wicking Grade